mjweiper/The-VBA-of-Wall-Street/README.md

 # VBA Homework - The VBA of Wall Street
-Using VBA to create script to loop through stocks and analyze data.
-## Background

-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
+Use VBA scripting to analyze real stock market data.

 ## File